edelstone/actionverb.com/index.md

 ---
 layout: default
-title: Action Verb – Secure and Performant Infrastructure-as-a-Service
+title: Secure and Performant Infrastructure-as-a-Service
 ---

-# Secure and Performant Infrastructure-as-a-Service

-We're Action Verb.
+## We're Action Verb

 We build Platforms and Infrastructure that Engineering and Marketing professionals use to power their products and services.